CHANGE! We all know it’s an inevitable and necessary fact of life.

 1. Identify ways to feel in charge of the process.

 You may not be in charge of it all but there are usually areas where you can begin to exercise some level of competence or sense that you are managing it instead of having it manage you.
 Taking even a small positive action helps you feel empowered and less like a victim of circumstances.

 2. Realize that there are stages to change.

-Creatively choose how you want to navigate the territory you are in at the moment.
+Creatively choose how you want to navigate the territory you are in at any given the moment.

 Dissolution of the familiar

 BREATHE; grieve losses; indulge in extra tender loving self-care